-We recommend that you regularly review the explanation of benefits received from your health insurer.
-If you see services that you did not receive, please contact the insurer immediately.
-As a precaution, we have secured the services of Experian® to offer you a complimentary one-year membership of Experian's IdentityWorksSM.
+We recommend you remain vigilant to the possibility of fraud by reviewing your financial account statements for any suspicious activity.
+You should immediately report any suspicious activity to your financial institution.
+As a precaution, we have secured the services of Experian[®] to offer you a complimentary one-year membership of Experian's IdentityWorksSM.
 This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
 IdentityWorks is completely free and enrolling in this program will not hurt your credit score.
 For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect your information, please see the pages that follow this letter.

 We regret any inconvenience or concern this may cause you.
-To help prevent a similar incident from occurring in the future, we have provided extensive training to our employees regarding phishing emails and other cybersecurity issues, and have enhanced existing security measures.
-If you have any questions, please call <<XXX-XXX-XXXX-XXXX>>, Monday through Friday, <<X:XX a.m. to X:XX p.m.>>, Central Time.
+To help prevent a similar incident from occurring in the future, SiteOne has implemented enhanced monitoring and alerting software.
+If you have any questions about this incident, please call 1-866-944-5454, Monday through Friday, between 8 a.m. and 5 p.m., Eastern Time.